ashiq1992/CZ4034InformationRetrieval/README.md

 2) "Right-Click" on the imported project from the repository and select "Run As" > "Run on Server"
 3) The web application is activated and can be browsed from eclipse's internal browser

+Result: The Airline News Search Engine is ready to be used